 Various solutions have been identified to respond to this problem.
 First of all, the introduction of a healthy and diverse diet in the daily lives of every man, woman and child.
 Also, supporting the creation of private vegetable gardens and distribution of supplements could help to overcome this difficult situation.
 These measures to fight hunger will require an intervention of multiple sectors: agriculture, health and sanitation, water, social protection, education and female empowerment.

-The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger globally and by region and country.
-It highlights successes and failures in hunger reduction and provides insights into the drivers of hunger and nutrition insecurity.
+The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger globally and by country and region.
+Because hunger has a multidimensional nature, the GHI combines four component indicators:

-1. Undernourishment: the proportion of undernourished people as a percentage of the population (reflecting the share of the population with insufficient caloric intake);
+MALNUTRITION: the proportion of the undernourished as a percentage of the population (whose calories assumption is insufficient)

-3. Child mortality: the mortality rate of children under the age of five (partially reflecting the fatal synergy of inadequate food intake and unhealthy environments)
+CHILDREN MORTALITY: the mortality rate of children under the age of five (due to a combination of insufficient assumption of calories and unhealthy households)

 Where and how PRO.SA is working